 Set Limits: It is extremely important for you to understand what you can and cannot do for them as a caregiver.
 You have limitations too, and it is essential for you to communicate these limitations with them to maintain a strong, healthy, and long-lasting relationship.

 Manage Your Expectations: Separate your expectations from what’s actually best for the person you’re looking after.
 I understand that you want your loved one to get well soon, but you need to acknowledge and accept the fact that things take time, and the results may not be the same as you expected or want them to be.
 It goes without saying that the wellbeing of the person you’re looking after is more important than the results you expected after months or years of caring.
 Therefore, save yourself some disappointment and let things happen naturally, while you do your best to care for the person.

+This is one of the side effects of looking after a person with mental illness.
 We often tend to lose ourselves in the process of taking care of others, especially when it is a dear one in need.
 However, you must understand that you will not be of any help if you are in a dreadful condition yourself.
 It’s simple, you cannot pour from an empty glass.